marybishopgit/AfricanWomenLit/creative01.md

 The old woman cleaned again, talking to herself sometimes.

-After a while, the old woman took the courage to bother a neighbor.
+After a while, she took the courage to bother a neighbor.
 She put her head out of the window and called the woman with a gentle voice.
 “Katie, I need to borrow a chicken for a few minutes.
 Would you have one?” asked Grandma, trying to solve the situation.
 However, to her surprise, it wouldn’t be simple as she imagined.

 “I cannot say I didn’t listen to your grandson asking for a chicken.
 I have no chickens here.
 I think my sister has.
-Send George to tell her the situation.”
+Send George to tell her the situation,” said Katie, not ashamed to confess she was eavesdropping.

 Grandma called her son George who never refused to do anything for the mother, but even George rejected the idea.
 Katie’s sister was a gossiper.